CVS Pharmacy: 1990s

-In 1990 CVS acquired the 490-store Peoples Drug chain from Imasco, which established the company in new mid-Atlantic markets including Washington, D.C., Pennsylvania, Maryland, and Virginia.
-In 1994 CVS started PharmaCare Management Services.
+In 1990, CVS acquired the 490-store Peoples Drug chain from Imasco, which established the company in new mid-Atlantic markets including Washington, D.C., Pennsylvania, Maryland, and Virginia.
+In 1994, CVS started PharmaCare Management Services.
 The parent company decided to focus on CVS in 1995, selling off Marshalls and This End Up.
 The following year, they let go of Footaction/Footstar, Meldisco, Linens 'n Things, and KB Toys.
 The company, then decided to change its name from Melville Corporation to CVS Corporation.
-In 1997, Bob's Stores were also sold, and CVS nearly tripled its 1,400 stores after purchasing the 2,500-store Revco chain.
+In 1997, Bob's Stores were also sold, and CVS nearly tripled its 1,400 stores after purchasing the 2,500-store Revco chain (Revco had acquired Hook's Drug Stores, some of the original Hook's Drug Stores still operate under CVS brand and CVS operates digital pharmacy company as Hook SupeRx LLC.).
 CVS bought 200 Arbor Drugs locations in 1998, opened approximately 180 new stores, closed about 160 stores, and relocated nearly 200 existing stores from strip malls to freestanding locations.
-In 1999 CVS acquired Soma.com, the first online pharmacy, and renamed it CVS.com.
+In 1999, CVS acquired Soma.com, the first online pharmacy, and renamed it CVS.com.
 The same year, CVS launched their CVS ProCare Pharmacy for complex drug therapies.

-In 1990 CVS bought the 23-store Rix Dunnington chain.
+In 1990, CVS bought the 23-store Rix Dunnington chain.
 In 1993, CVS withdrew from the southern California market.
 Formerly traded as MVL on the New York Stock Exchange, the company now trades as CVS.